-The board encourages regular contact with parents by school personnel for commendation as well as for notification of concerns.
-Principals or designees shall plan for periodic communications with parents.
+The board encourages school personnel to have regular contact with parents for commendation as well as for notification of concerns.
+Principals or designees shall plan for periodic communication with parents.
 Teachers are responsible for scheduling conferences with parents.

-The principal or designee shall strive, through oral or written communication or other means, to include the parents of students identified as at-risk provide the parent of an at-risk student with a copy of the student's personal education plan in accordance with policy 3405, Students at Risk of Academic Failure.
-Parents should be included in the implementation and ongoing review of academic and/or behavioral interventions for their children personal education plan in accordance with policy 3405, Students at Risk of Academic Failure.
+The principal or designee shall strive, through oral or written communication or other means, to include the parents of students identified as at-risk in the implementation and review of academic and/or behavioral interventions for their children, in accordance with policy 3405, Students at Risk of Academic Failure.

-The principal or designee s hall provide the parent of each student in kindergarten, first or second grade with written notification of the student's reading progress.
+The principal or designee shall provide the parent of each student in kindergarten, first, or second grade with written notification of the student's reading progress.
 The notice will be provided three times a year, following each benchmark assessment and will include: (1) assessment results, (2) whether the child may not reach reading proficiency by the end of third grade; and (3) instructional support activities for use at home.